Hiking in the Gastein Valley

 When the alpine pastures in the Gastein Valley turn into a stage, itâs Alpine Pasture Classic time.
 Enjoy folk and classical music on one of the many cosy alpine pastures, surrounded by the beautiful Gastein Mountains.
 The Alpine Pasture Classic events take place between 25 August and 9 September, 2018.

-What is usually only possible for skiers in winter will be possible in summer for hikers again this year, from 7 July until 2 September: cable car hiking through the Gastein Valley.
+What is usually only possible for skiers in winter will be possible in summer for hikers again this year: cable car hiking through the Gastein Valley.
 Enjoy many attractions, such as the suspension bridge, the âGlocknerblickâ viewing platform and the adventurous cliff-face trail along the Stubnerkogel Mountain, as well as mystical rock creatures, circular footpaths and climbing routes â all in one day.
-The âHiking Swingâ ticket allows you to use all three cable cars for âŹ 27 (adults) and âŹ 15 (children), plus a âŹ 3 key card deposit.
+The âHiking Swingâ ticket allows you to use all three cable cars for âŹ 28 (adults) and âŹ 15,50 (children), plus a âŹ 3 key card deposit.
 There is a bus connection to the Angertal Valley.

 Fulseck: Water and wind adventure